Submitty/submitty.github.io/_docs/sysadmin/troubleshooting/system_debugging.md

   When you replace your `.cert` file for apache, be sure to also replace the `.pem` file for nginx.
 See also [v20.09.00 NGINX for Websocket Request](/sysadmin/installation/version_notes/v20.09.00).

+### Testing Websockets while NGINX is closed

+  * We want to make sure that the site remains 100% functional, minus the live updates, when Websockets are down to test this you can stop NGINX in vagrant ssh to recreate this behavior by typing in:

+    ```
+    sudo systemctl stop nginx
+    ```
+    with nginx stopped you can test functions of the site without being connected to the websocket client.